 5. Based on the group resource owner authorization received in step 4, the CCF sends an Obtain service API authorization response to the API invoker.
 The authorization response indicates that the access to UE (resource owner) network resource(s) is authorized for an indicated scope.

-NOTE: In this release of the specification, the authorization revokation due to the removal of any of the UE(s) from the group is triggered by the GRO.

 6. The API invoker sends service API invocation request to the API exposing function with the RO authorization information received in step 5.